 Book Day: The importance of reading

 In the context of the International Baccalaureate (IB) Diploma Programme, reading is even more important.
 The IB recognizes that the ability to comprehend complex texts and communicate effectively is essential to students’ academic and personal success.
-Therefore, it promotes a holistic approach to reading, which goes beyond mere decoding of words, and encourages critical interpretation, reflection and deep analysis of texts.

 Book Day: How to encourage reading in children

-1. Create a reading environment
+1. Create a special environment for reading

 2. Being an example